2021, like 2020, has remained unpredictable, but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 Customer journeys change every year, but this year, like last, has been unlike any other.
 It’s imperative that you consider new offerings or ways to get goods to customers in case of changing restrictions and conditions.

 As we’ve seen from the stats, curbside pick-up has increased in use during BFCM massively.
 It offers an easy way for customers to pick up orders at their leisure, rather than waiting a week or so for delivery.

 RELATED: Read our in-depth guide to whether Click and Collect is right for you.

 Consider where text messaging could support these efforts and journeys.
 Contactless delivery uses text notifications to keep customers alerted and updated as to their packages’ progress.

-When working with leading online wine retailer Vinomofo, we helped them to integrate text messaging into their HubSpot workflows via our app SMS for HubSpot.
-Adding SMS not only helped them cull customer defection, it also recouped their initial investment by 120x.
+When working with leading online wine retailer Vinomofo, we helped them integrate text messaging into their HubSpot workflows via our app SMS for HubSpot.
+Adding SMS not only helped them cull customer defection, but it also recouped their initial investment by 120x.

 RELATED: Find out how Vinomofo combined text and email to recoup 50% of churning customers with one powerful workflow.

 Build relationships, not OTPs (one-time-purchases).
 With the abundance of new brands and businesses jumping onto the ecommerce bandwagon, customers are becoming wary of online scams.

 RELATED: Find out the 5 simple ways to build customer confidence and trust with text.